navidrome/website/content/en/docs/gsoc/_index.md

 - Implement a new List component for React-Admin, that does not use pagination.
 It should load new data on demand.
 This component should be usable in all places where we currently use React-Admin's List

+#### Details

-Skill level: Medium
+* Skill level: Medium
-Required abilities: React.JS, with a bit of Go and SQL Expected outcome: Infinite scrolling is implemented and usable.
+* Required abilities: React.JS, with a bit of Go and SQL
+* Expected outcome: Infinite scrolling is implemented and usable.

 #### Links and further reading